Frequently Asked Questions For Artists

 A Yes, each artist will receive some brochures for mailings as well as for help in distribution.

 Q What will be included in the Artist Directory?

 A Each artist member’s web page will include contact info, descriptions of work, images of your artwork and yourself, and up to 15 words of professional information.

 Q Is there a deadline for submitting my images and information to the directory?

-A No. However, it is to your advantage to send in your materials as soon as possible.
-Material submitted by the end of the month will be online the following month.
+A Yes.
+The deadline to update your page is due upon your membership renewal, and no later than April 1.
+However, it is to your advantage to send in your materials as soon as possible.
+Material submitted may take 1 month to appear online.

 Q How often will I be able to modify my page?